Fieash/InternshipProject/README.md

 An alternative to watch the output is to use tail -f /var/log/syslog

 ### Hidden process detection

+hidden_process_detection.c is a C program that outputs hidden PIDs to the console.
+With this, we are able to detect processes that are attempting to hide from the system.

 At line 46, modify the program according to your system's max PID found in the /proc/sys/kernel/pid_max file.